MYBend/freq_channel_aloc_gsm/README.md

 1) Distance between transmitters
 2) Geographical position
 3) Power of the signals
-4) Direction in which signals are transmitted (onidirectional)
+4) Direction in which signals are transmitted (onidirectional in our case)
 5) Weather conditions
 6) Assigned frequencies
 7) Co-channel interference